Our floxed CDKL5 mice for conditional knockout studies are now available from the Jackson laboratory for free distribution and share.

 The Principal Investigator and the Sponsoring Institution are responsible for ensuring that the research described in the Research Proposal is not sponsored or funded by any other entity or organization.
 If support for the project is obtained elsewhere, the Principal Investigator agrees to notify IFCR promptly.
 Any funds awarded by IFCR may be withdrawn should funding be received for the same purposes from other sources.

-As a condition of support, the Principal Investigator agrees that a representative of IFCR may visit the laboratory or clinic or institution where the grant is being funded upon reasonable prior notification.
+As a condition of support, the Principal Investigator agrees that a representative of IFCR may visit the laboratory or clinic or institution where the grant is being funded upon reasonable prior notification and during normal business hours.

 Any notices or other communications among IFCR, the Principal Investigator and the Sponsoring Institution shall be sent by US Mail, certified mail, return receipt requested, or by overnight courier, and addressed to IFCR, P.O Box 926, Wadsworth, OH 44282 and to the Principal Investigator and the Sponsoring Institution at such address as appeared on the Research Proposal submitted to IFCR or to such other address as shall have been specified in writing to the other parties and delivered in accordance with this section.